zzstefan/Multiscale-brain-aging/Step1_Computation_of_Multiscale_Brain_Functional_Connectivity_Measures/README.md

 - We computed the FNs at seven scales (Step 3), yielding seven sets of  K (K=17, 25, 50, 75, 100, 125 and 150) FNs.

-2. The brain decomposition was run on a cluster using Sun Grid Engine scheduler.
-We have developed a Matlab-based toolbox (pNet, https://github.com/YuncongMa/pNet) which can provide a user-friendly interface to perform personalized functional network computation using the same method.
+2. Brain decomposition was run on a cluster using Sun Grid Engine scheduler.
+We have also developed a Matlab-based toolbox (pNet, https://github.com/YuncongMa/pNet) which can provide a user-friendly interface to perform personalized functional network computation using the same method.